 Success stories from the Research Exchange Groups are as numerous and diverse as the groups themselves.
 The following are some highlights:

-- A working group of the Research Exchange Group on Arts & Health has been meeting to support the development of social prescribing as a care framework for the province, including meeting with several committees from Health AccordNL.
+- A working group of the Research Exchange Group on Arts & Health is working on building supports for social prescribing as a care framework for the province, including meeting with several committees from Health AccordNL.
+In August of 2022, an MPH practicum student researched and reported on frameworks for social prescribing and reported her work to research, community and government partners.

 - The Research Exchange Group on Aging consulted with the Health AccordNL committee on population aging to inform the calls to action to support older adults in Newfoundland and Labrador.

-- A working group of the Research Exchange Groups on Human-Animal Interaction & Wellness and on Aging is now working on the establishment of an ElderDog Canada chapter in NL.
-ElderDog is a volunteer-based program that will support the health of seniors and their dogs.
+- A working group of the Research Exchange Groups on Human-Animal Interaction & Wellness and on Aging is establishing an ElderDog Canada chapter in NL.
+ElderDog is a volunteer-based program that will support the health of seniors and their canine companions.

-- The Research Exchange Groups on Palliative Care and on Indigenous Health will help to support a new Pallium Canada Research Project in 2021 that will enhance Palliative Care for Indigenous Peoples in Labrador and Newfoundland.
+- The Research Exchange Groups on Palliative Care and on Indigenous Health helped to inform a new Pallium Canada Research Project in 2021 that will enhance Palliative Care for Indigenous Peoples in Labrador and Newfoundland.

 - A Master's of Public Health Practicum Student from Memorial University worked with the conveners of the Research Exchange Group on Arts and Health to develop a Compendium of Arts and Health reseach and programming for the province of Newfoundland and Labrador.